RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 Using the default will create an empty EventOrigin.
 See the section on [EventOrigin](#event-origin) for more details.

 `config`: Optional DataWindowConfig object that describes the parameters of the DataWindow.
 Default is `None`.
 If there is no
 DataWindowConfig, no data will be collected.
-See the section on [DataWindowConfig](#data-window-config) for more details.
+See the section on [DataWindowConfig](#datawindow-config) for more details.

 `output_dir`: a string that identifies the directory to save the DataWindow to.
 Default `"."`, or current directory.

 `out_type`: a string that identifies the method to save the DataWindow.
 Options: `"PARQUET", "LZ4", "NONE"`.
 Default is `"NONE"` (no saving).

-#### Optional Data Window Parameters
+#### Optional DataWindow Parameters
 This parameter does not have to be set when creating a DataWindow.

 `debug`: a boolean value that controls the output level of DataWindow.
 If `True`, DataWindow will output more information